-The Spring sun wearily pushes through the low cloud cover draped across the short-grass prairie of the Northern Llano Estacado.
+The Spring sun wearily pushes through low cloud cover draped across the short-grass prairie of the Northern Llano Estacado.
 Overnight temperatures remain on the cool side.
-Rain remains a distant memory.
+Rain is a distant memory.

-The five to seven-tone song medleys of Western Meadowlarks greet Cooper and me as we reach our prairie trail head.
-I persist in endeavors to locate and photograph a lark nest in the prairie vegetation, ever since Cooper alerted on one a few ago.
-The prized image continues to elude digital immortality.
+The seven-tone song medleys of Western Meadowlarks greet Cooper and me as we reach our prairie trail head.
+We meander while I persist in endeavors to locate and photograph a lark nest in the prairie vegetation, but the prized image continues to elude digital immortality.
 A Western Meadowlark’s camouflage and deception techniques easily rival and exceed any human military concealment strategies.

-As we ease down one of the lost trails, I become aware of a Northern Harrier repeatedly turning into the lively westerly winds, briefly hovering, then streaking towards ground level.
+As we ease down a less-travelled trail, I become aware of a Northern Harrier repeatedly turning into the lively westerly winds.
+The raptor briefly hovers, then streaks towards ground level.
 Its target is prairie dog town--its mission, breakfast.

-On a pleasant side note to our trail adventures, Cooper and I run into his Alaskan Malamute pals and their human escorts.
-A fun visit and some additional time on the trails follows.
+On a pleasant side note to our trail adventures, Cooper and I run into his Alaskan Malamute pals and their human sidekicks.
+A fun visit and additional time on the trails follow.

 On the way home I ponder the fate of the Llano flora and fauna.
 Every living thing seems to have placed life on pause.
 The prairie waits for life-giving rains.
 The state of the prairie ecosystem portends survival of the fittest.
 Despite the bleak outlook for colorful images, I manage to locate several Purple Locoweed and diminutive patches of Red Stem Filaree.
 Emerald green cupolas of Broom Snakeweed dot the red earth in a prairie dog township.
 Caliche Globemallows continue to unfurl their warm greetings in an otherwise weatherbeaten panorama.
 Hope springs eternal.